Introduction

 Regulatory Considerations

-Spring viremia of carp is listed as a notifiable disease by the OIE in the International Aquatic Animal Health Code (OIE 2015b).
+Spring viremia of carp virus is listed as a notifiable disease by the WOAH in the Aquatic Animal Health Code (WOAH 2025).
 It is also a notifiable disease in the United States.
-See https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/monitoring-and-surveillance/sa_disease_reporting/ct_disease_list
+See https://www.aphis.usda.gov/livestock-poultry-disease/surveillance/reportable-diseases.

-Prompt notification of the state veterinarian's office and appropriate USDA-APHIS Veterinary Services officials is mandatory by accredited veterinarians and laboratories.
+As a listed pathogen, suspect or laboratory detections of SVCV should be reported to USDA APHIS Veterinary Services.
 It is also on Florida's list of reportable diseases (https://www.fdacs.gov/Consumer-Resources/Animals/Animal-Diseases/Reportable-Animal-Diseases).
 Appendix B lists websites for locating state and federal officials.
 If SVCv is diagnosed, a state may choose to quarantine the infected facility to prevent movement of infected animals.

 For farms that wish to attain SVC-free status, a USDA-accredited veterinarian should be contacted to provide guidance on how to accomplish this status.
 Criteria for establishing a farm or population as SVCv-free may vary depending on the reason for testing, for example, international export or interstate movement.
-A common requirement is to collect 150 susceptible fish that are one year old or less for SVC testing twice a year when water temperatures are within the optimal range for SVCv detection.
+A common requirement is to collect at least 175 susceptible fish that are one year old or less for SVCv testing twice a year when water temperatures are within the optimal range for SVCv detection.
 Specific biosecurity measures may also be required.
-If a farm meets those biosecurity standards and obtains two years of negative SVC results, a farm may be considered SVC-free.
-However, to retain that status, the farm must continue to have annual SVC testing.
-Criteria for SVC-free status for aquaculture facilities and geographic regions are listed in the OIE International Aquatic Animal Health Code (OIE 2015a).
+If a farm meets those biosecurity standards and obtains two years of negative SVCV results, a farm may be considered SVCV-free.
+However, to retain that status, the farm must continue to have annual SVCV testing.
+Criteria for SVCV-free status for aquaculture facilities and geographic regions are listed in the WOAH Aquatic Animal Health Code (WOAH 2025).

-Spring viremia of carp virus-susceptible species and their eggs and gametes are no longer allowed to be imported into the US without a USDA import permit (form VS-135) and health certificate issued from the country of origin.
+Importation of Spring viremia of carp virus-susceptible species and their eggs and gametes require a USDA import permit (form VS-135) and health certificate issued from the country of origin.
 A USDA guide sheet for live finfish imports can be found at https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/animal-and-animal-product-import-information/live-animal-imports/aquatic-animals/fish-eggs-gametes.

 References